Skip to main content

 • A failing grade (down to a grade of zero) in the course.

-If the remedy or sanction affects the student’s grade in the course, the student may NOT drop the course regardless of the drop deadlines, and the student may be reinstated in the course if the course was dropped prior to the finding being decided.
-Regardless of whether the student is permitted to drop the course with which the finding is associated, the finding will remain on file in the appropriate location given its categorization as a Level I or Level II finding.
+If the remedy or sanction affects your grade in the course, you may NOT drop the course regardless of the drop deadlines, and you will normally be reinstated in the course if the course was dropped prior to the finding being decided.
+Regardless of whether you are permitted to drop the course with which the finding is associated, the finding will remain on file in the appropriate location given its categorization as a Level I or Level 2 finding.

 • the details of the finding,